Kometa-Team/Kometa/docs/home/scripts/overlay-reset.md

 ### Install Walkthroughs

-There are no detailed walkthroguhs specifically for PMM Overlay Reset but the process is extremely similar to how you would do it with Plex Meta Manager](https://metamanager.wiki/en/latest/home/installation.html#install-walkthroughs).
+There are no detailed walkthroughs specifically for PMM Overlay Reset but the process is extremely similar to how you would do it with [Plex Meta Manager](https://metamanager.wiki/en/latest/home/installation.html#install-walkthroughs).

 ### Local Install Overview